VII.L. Staff-Issued Conditional Contracts

 - A. The staff-issued conditional contract will be offered only after the central-level supervisor has researched both sides of the issue.

 - C. The central-level supervisor will review each condition of the conditional contract with the member to ensure mutual understanding.
+The issuing staff member must fully brief the member that it is optional to sign the conditional contract.

 - D. The member shall have a chance to respond to each condition, and may ask that overly ambiguous conditions be rephrased in more specific language.
 The central-level supervisor will make a good- faith effort to honor any requests for clearer language in cases when it is reasonably possible to do so.